Decidability of the isomorphism and the factorization between minimal substitution subshifts: Bounding the radius of a factor map between primitive substitution subshifts

-\begin{theo} If $(X_\tau , S)$ is aperiodic then the dominant eigenvalues of $\sigma $ and $\tau$ share a non trivial common power. \end{theo}
+\begin{theo} If $(X_\tau , S)$ is aperiodic then the dominant eigenvalues of $\sigma $ and $\tau$ share a non-trivial common power. \end{theo}

-Consequently, we can suppose that $\sigma$ and $\tau$ have the same dominant eigenvalues (taking powers of the substitutions does not change the subshifts).
-As the dominant eigenvalue is greater than 1, we also may assume (by taking powers if needed) that it is at least equal to 2.
+Consequently, we can suppose that $\sigma$ and $\tau$ have the same dominant eigenvalue $\lambda$ (taking powers of the substitutions does not change the subshifts).
+We also assume that $\sigma$ and $\tau$ are {\em positive}, i.e., their incidence matrices have only positive entries.
+Observe that this implies that $\lambda \geq 2$.
+We finally let $L_\tau$ denote the constant of recognizability of $\tau$.

 For all $n\geq 0$ we define the map $F_n : X_\sigma \to X_\tau$ by

 where $r_n : X_\tau \to \mathbb{N}$ is the return map to the clopen set $\tau^n (X_\tau )$ (see Corollary~\ref{cor:mosse5.11}):

 Thus, we have $\tau^n \circ F_n \equiv f \circ \sigma^{n} $.
 Observe that, using Moss\'e's theorem (Theorem~\ref{theo:mosse}), $r_n$ is continuous and $F_n$ is well-defined.